bvbohnen/X3_Customizer/Documentation.md

     Requires: None

       Adds Commodity Logistics Software, internal and external, to all equipment docks which stock Trade Command Software Mk2.
 This is implemented as a setup script which runs on the game loading.
 Once applied, this transform may be disabled to remove the script run time.
-This change is not reversable.
+This change is not easily reversable.

- * Allow_CAG_Apprentices_To_Sell (incompatible with: LU)
+ * Allow_CAG_Apprentices_To_Sell (incompatible with: LU, TC)

     Requires: scripts/plugin.com.agent.main.xml